DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2022-01-28-matlab-basics.md

 7. [How to understand/debug existing code](#debug)
 8. [Local functions must be decalred in the last code section, so here it is](#localfun)

+This workshop is written in MATLAB live script: `2022-01-28-matlab-basics.mlx`

 # 1. Why are we even here? {#why}